Project description

 Predicting Soil Health to Protect Ecosystems

 PHISHES is an innovative research project designed to bridge the missing link between data on soil health and actions for the safeguard of soils.
-While many research efforts rely on qualitative approaches, such as indicators and multi-criteria analysis, PHISHES takes a step further by developing quantitative predictive capabilities.
+The methodology being developed entails quantitative predictive capabilities taking current research practices further.
+It does so by providing:

-At the core of the project is the development of the PHISHES Digital Platform, a powerful tool designed to simulate and assess the impact of various management choices and environmental conditions on soil functions and ecosystem services.
+At the core of the project is the development of the PHISHES Digital Platform (PDP), a powerful tool designed to simulate and assess the impact of various management choices and environmental conditions on soil functions and ecosystem services.
+The PDP houses the methodology and provides access to various resources for simulating and evaluating the effects of various adaptation and mitigation measures on soil ecosystem services, such as sustainable agricultural practices, land restoration and remediation solutions, and pollution prevention measures.

-By efficiently coupling these technologies and running scenario simulations, PHISHES will provide accurate predictions on how different land-use actions impact soil health and ecosystem services.
-Beyond research, the project will translate these scientific insights into concrete policy recommendations, ensuring that decision-makers have the necessary data-driven insights to protect and restore soils.
+Beyond research, the project will translate these scientific insights into evidence tailored to inform policy recommendations, ensuring that decision-makers have the necessary data-driven insights to protect and restore soils.

 The PHISHES consortium brings together diverse and complementary expertise across seven key activities.
 These are structured within seven work packages and five test cases, ensuring a comprehensive approach to achieving the project’s goals.